Fort Frederick State Park

-Fort Frederick State Park is a public recreation and historic preservation area on the Potomac River surrounding the restored Fort Frederick, a fortification active in the French and Indian War (1754–1763) and the American Revolutionary War (1775-1783).
-The state park lies south of the town of Big Pool, Maryland.
+Fort Frederick State Park is a Maryland state park on the Potomac River surrounding the restored Fort Frederick, a fortification active in the French and Indian War (1754–1763) and the American Revolutionary War (1775-1783).
+The park lies south of the town of Big Pool, Maryland.
 The Chesapeake and Ohio Canal runs through the park grounds.
 The site was designated a National Historic Landmark in 1973.

 History

 French and Indian War

 Fort Frederick was built in 1756-57 by the colony of Maryland.
 During the French and Indian War in 1756, a £6000 appropriation was authorized by the Maryland Legislature at the request of Governor Horatio Sharpe to build a fortification on the frontier.
 The fort, named after Frederick Calvert, 6th Baron Baltimore, was completed the following year.
 The design of the fort conforms to the style developed early in the 18th century by Sebastien de Vauban, a French military engineer who is considered the father of modern fortification.

 The large stone fort was designed primarily as a place of refuge for area settlers.
 Between 1757 and 1758, small raids by Native people in nearby settlements caused settlers in the surrounding countryside to flee eastward.
 At the same time men of the 60th Regiment of Foot and local militia soldiers garrisoned the fort.
 Ranging parties were sent from the fort to patrol the area and to deter if not prevent raids by Native Americans.

 The fort was not designed to resist artillery, as it was correctly assumed that the French would not be able to transport artillery to the remote location from the west.
 The fort served its purpose in 1763 during Pontiac's Rebellion; however, the fort was never directly attacked.